svermeulen/vim-yoink/README.md

 - `g:yoinkSyncNumberedRegisters` - When set to `1`, every time the yank history changes the numbered registers 1 - 9 will be updated to sync with the first 9 entries in the yank history.
 See [here](http://vimcasts.org/blog/2013/11/registers-the-good-the-bad-and-the-ugly-parts/) for an explanation of why we would want do do this.
 Default: `0`.
 - `g:yoinkIncludeDeleteOperations` - When set to `1`, delete operations such as `x` or `d` or `s` will also be added to the yank history.
 Default: `0`
 - `g:yoinkSavePersistently` - When set to `1`, the yank history will be saved persistently across sessions of Vim.
 Note: Requires Neovim.
 See <a href="#shada-support">here</a> for details.
 Default: `0`
-- `g:yoinkSyncSystemClipboardOnFocus` - When set to `0`, the System Clipboard feature described below will be disabled.
-Default: `1`
 - `g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
 Default: `0`.
 Note that you can also leave this off and use the toggle key instead for cases where you want to format after the paste.
 - `g:yoinkMoveCursorToEndOfPaste` - When set to `1`, the cursor will always be placed at the end of the paste.
 Default is `0` which will match normal Vim behaviour and place the cursor at the beginning when pasting multiline yanks.
 Setting to `1` can be nicer because it makes the post-paste cursor position more consistent between multiline and non-multiline pastes (that is, the cursor will be at the end in both cases).
 And also causes consecutive multiline pastes to be ordered correctly instead of interleaved together.
 - `g:yoinkSwapClampAtEnds` - When set to `1`, when we reach the beginning or end of the yank history, the swap will stop there.
 When set to `0`, it will cycle back to the other end of the history so you can swap in the same direction forever.
+Default: `1`
+- `g:yoinkIncludeNamedRegisters` - When set to `1`, all yanks for all registers will be included in the history.
+When set to `0`, only changes to the default register will be recorded.
+Default: `1`
+- `g:yoinkSyncSystemClipboardOnFocus` - When set to `0`, the System Clipboard feature described below will be disabled.
 Default: `1`

 ## <a id="shada-support"></a>Persistent/Shared History